2023 Okta For Good Impact Report

 NetHope

 Okta for Good aims to catalyze a community of global changemakers, grounding our work in what communities need.
-We do this by empowering every employee to drive social impact, fostering strong and collaborative community partnerships globally, and deploying philanthropy to organizations creating impact around the world.
+We do this by empowering every Okta employee to drive social and environmental impact, fostering strong and collaborative community partnerships globally, and deploying philanthropy to organizations to help amplify their impact around the world.

 More